 Since there is unity between the self and his/her freedom, the secondary reflection opens an ethical dimension on our understanding of freedom.
 This is the realization that freedom is not a mere object or commodity to be traded off.
 And that slavery which is a derogation of the freedom of the human person is inherently illegal and iimmoral— an act mala in se.

 Point of reflection for students: Is slavery still present in our time?
 What are the modern day forms of slavery?

 Transcendental Reflection: I am not just free because I am also responsible and accountable over the consequences of the exercise of my freedom

 Although Marcel’s reflections are only primary and secondary, here, I add a transcendental reflection which sees freedom as something beyond the subject or the person.
 This means that freedom as Soren Kierkegaard puts it must always be exercised in context– not only in the context of the self but of others, community, and if you are religious, God as well.

 Thus, in order to be truly free, we must not only recognize that we have freedom (Primary Reflection) but we must actively choose to be free (Secondary Reflection), and most importantly, we must exercise freedom with responsibility, accountability and prudence (Transcendental Reflection).

 This reflection on freedom is just part of my Introduction to Philosophy of the Human Person modules which I am willing to share to teachers and others who might be interested.
 Just email me at firstname.lastname@example.org to ask for copy.
 For the next article, I am going to discuss Intersubjectivity.

-Emil L. Samaniego is the Chief Content Officer of Politixxx, Inc. He is currently a senior law student at San Beda College of Law in Mendiola.
+Emil L. Samaniego is the Chief Content Officer of Politixxx, Inc. He receives his Juris Doctor degree from San Beda College of Law in Mendiola.
 He formerly taught Introduction to Philosophy of the Human Person, Contemporary Arts from the Region and World Religion in San Beda University Rizal.